frameset/klutter/README.md

 ## Currently implemented features:

-* Infinite scroll list of library series
+* Paginated views of Libraries, Series, Collections
 * Recently Read, On Deck et al on home page
 * Search for books and series
 * Reader with zoom support

 ## Not yet implemented, but planned

-* Collections
 * Readlists
 * Library view filtering
 * Caching to improve browsing speed
 * Availability on Play store
+* Dark mode

 ## Not planned for implementation